netarchivesuite/webdanica/README.md

 Installation of hbase is not yet documented properly

-Installation of the webdanica-tables are done using the psql.py script and the create-scripts found here: webdanica-core/src/main/resources/scripts/hbase-phoenix
+Installation of the webdanica-tables are done using the psql.py script and the create-scripts found here: [webdanica-core/src/main/resources/scripts/hbase-phoenix](webdanica-core/src/main/resources/scripts/hbase-phoenix)
+Use the latest scripts, as the scripts in the 1.X branch could be out-of-date:

 There are the following create scripts for each of the required hbase tables
  * create_blacklists.sql